 The spectacular coastline of Dorset has a range of options for visitors arriving by sea, whether travelling by private yacht, ferry or cruise ship.

-The Port of Poole has a busy ferry terminal with rail, bus, cycle and road links.
+Whether you are arriving as a cruise passenger or arriving by ferry and beginning your adventures in Poole, the Port of Poole has a ferry terminal with rail, bus, cycle and road links.
 Poole is a great place to begin your UK holiday and is an attractive destination situated on the largest natural harbour in Europe.